 Christchurch City heritage trees successful campaign key volunteers and leaders included Nelson-based NZ leading professional arborist Brad Cadwallader and campaigner Helen Lowe – it was Brad who seconded Turley & Co.

 Turley & Co in May 2018 was one of only two Long-term Plan submitters on the Hastings’ CBD, and the only substantial submitter.
-Pat Turley presented to Mayor Hazlehurst and Councillors.
+Pat Turley presented to Mayor Hazlehurst and her Councillors.
 He participated pro-bono in HDC workshops and provided property insight.
 It led to specialist consultants being engaged and a CBD master vibrancy plan being developed.
 HDC is progressing its revitalisation plan and executing a strategy that includes CBD land acquisitions.

 BayBuzz Magazine Volunteer Writer